 “It’s not unusual that along with the good news that the soul is in Heaven, there’s bad news, too.
 You spend some intense time with the souls you retrieve.
 All are relieved and grateful to be going to Heaven.
 Some are angry.
 They tell you things.
 Sometimes that information will help bring balance to the universe.”

-“Like in Getter’s book, Soul Retrievers, with Brittany?”
+“Like in Getter’s book, Soul Retrievers with Brittany?”

 “Yeah, I thought it was not right when the soul’s sister called me.
 Not her husband.”

-“From my own research, and from reading Soul Retrievers, my understanding is that information given by a soul cannot be brought back to Life.
+“From my own research, and from Soul Retrievers, my understanding is that information given by a soul cannot be brought back to Life.
 How then can you bring back this information?”

-Sneaker stretched out her long legs on the seat next to me and sipped her beer.
-“Simply, the Universe in its quest for balance has decreed that information from a soul meant to be in Hell cannot leave Hell.
+“Simply, the Universe in it’s quest for balance has decreed that information from a soul meant to be in Hell cannot leave Hell.
 I assume because souls in Hell are “Evil” and therefore have no right to influence Life, which is supposedly “Good.”
-Technically, souls that are retrieved are not meant to be in Hell, therefore anything they tell us can be used to help restore the so-called balance of Good and Evil.”
+Souls that are retrieved are not meant to be in Hell, therefore anything they tell us can be used to help restore the so-called balance of Good and Evil.”

 “You said, ‘So called balance.’
 You don’t think there’s a balance between Good and Evil?”